 Senior data analysts are industry veterans.
 These people are the ones that are behind the success of huge, global industries and corporations.

 Senior data analysts are usually responsible for multiple different tasks within the company.
 In addition to their main job, they might get tasked to become mentors for junior or even entry-level data analysts.
-Furthermore, senior data analysts might even take up some freelance work on the side – their skill and years of experience is the best guarantee for any employer.
+Furthermore, senior data analysts might even take up some freelance work on the side – their skill and years of experience are the best guarantees for any employer.

-The senior data analyst salary does represent their skill and knowledge, but we’ll come to that a bit later on.
+The salary of senior data analyst does represent their skill and knowledge, but we’ll come to that a bit later on.
 Instead, let’s take it from the top and discuss the entry-level data analyst salary.